vrpperez7/Mod-3-Project/README.md

 3. For our Park General Manager, avoid customer churn by:
    - Asking for feedback from guests with the lowest average rating.
    - Drive engagement through advertisements for more guests.

+### Data Cleaning
+- 8 Duplicate values removed within fact_ride_events
+- Removing 2 Attraction_ID from dim_attractions as they were duplicates of "Galaxy Coaster" and "Pirate Splash!"
+- Adjusting all references to Attraction_ID 6 and 7 to 1 and 2 respectively, as they referenced the same ride.
+- Fixing casing and trimming whitespace for all values within tables.